-A student may appeal the loss of eligibility of financial aid and seek to be placed on Financial Aid Academic Progress Probation for one term.
+A student may appeal the loss of eligibility of financial aid and seek to be placed on Financial Aid Academic Action Plan for one term.
 This appeal must be based upon on either the death of a relative, a serious personal illness/injury, or other extenuating circumstance.
 The student must be able to demonstrate that the illness/injury or extenuating circumstance had a direct impact on the student's academic performance.
-To do this, the student must work with the appropriate academic program advisor and/or
+To do this: